-Urban and rural economics: Alternative approaches of geographical economics; comparative advantages and theory of external economies; Localization vs urbanization economies; Urban and regional economic policy analysis.
+Introduction to urban and rural economics: Alternative approaches of geographical economics; comparative advantages and theory of external economies; Localization economies vs urbanization economies; rural and urban growth; Urban and regional economic policyanalysis.

-Unit 5: Regional Development and Government
+Unit 5: Regional DevelopmentandGovernment

-The role of the local government in regional development; Market forces in the development; Rural and urban challenges in India; Rural and urban health; Housing and public policy; Local government expenditures and taxes.
+The role of the local government in regional development; Market forces in the development; Rural and urban challenges in India; Rural and urban health; Housing and public policy; Local government expenditures andtaxes.